tresoldi/dafsa/DESIGN.md

   no canonical way to distribute a weight along a path — deciding that is exactly what weight pushing does (milestone 9) — so construction does not invent one. `weight(seq)` is then the product of a chain of `one`s and the final weight, which is the weight that was inserted.
+Milestone 9 needed one addition to the core: **an initial weight**.
+Pushing moves weight towards the front of a path, and the front of the *first* transition has nowhere further to go, so without somewhere to put it the total weight of the language would change and `weight(seq)` would stop meaning what it says.
+A single scalar on the automaton solves it, and the property test is exact: every accepted sequence keeps the weight it had, to within the rounding division introduces.

+The claim §5 makes about pushing recovering state sharing is now checked rather than asserted.
+`{"ax": 0.3, "bx": 0.7}` minimizes to five states weighted against three unweighted, because two accepting states with different weights cannot merge however identical everything downstream is.
+Pushing moves the difference onto the transitions leading in, and `minimize(push(a))` returns to three with every weight intact.

+Pushing also establishes what milestone 4 said `k_best` was missing: after it, the weights leaving any state combine with its final weight to `one`, so a prefix's weight is informative about its extensions. `k_best` still enumerates — making it prune is a separate change, and it is not pretended otherwise.

 - **`Automaton` is not generic over the weight type.** Weights are typed `Any`.
 Making the class `Automaton[W]` would thread a type parameter through every structure, the builder, and `freeze()`'s overloads for a gain confined to callers who mix semirings in one program.
 It is